 Quarantines, workplace closures and lockdowns due to the COVID-19 pandemic led to a massive experiment in telecommuting.
-The pandemic forced employers and employees to break through previous technological and cultural obstacles to remote working, at least for the jobs and industries that do not always require workers to be on-site.
+The pandemic forced organizations to work through technological and cultural challenges that previously were obstacles to remote working, at least for the jobs and industries that do not always require workers to be on-site.

-During the height of the pandemic, as remote work became possible and mandatory for a large number of employees, a subclass of remote workers decided to take advantage of the situation and work remotely in another country.
-Many countries approached the issue informally or were lax about enforcing rules for these cross-border nomad employees, either due to focus on the pandemic or as a means to bring income into their countries.
-Now that remote work has become business as usual, and we have returned to more formal border controls and are legislating remote work arrangements within their countries, additional focus is being placed on cross-border remote workers by governments.
+During the height of the pandemic, when remote work became possible and even mandatory for many employees, a subclass of remote workers decided to take advantage of the situation and work remotely in another country.
+Initially, countries approached the issue informally or were lax about enforcing rules for these cross-border nomad employees.
+Later, many saw it as a way to bring income into their countries.
+Now that remote work has become business as usual, and we have returned to a world of more formal border controls, governments are legislating remote work arrangements within their countries and are increasingly focused on cross-border remote workers.

-Employers who have not yet developed formal policies for this class of employees should undertake an audit of any existing arrangements with a focus on compliance and duty of care issues with these informal arrangements.
-Compliance issues from international telecommuting requests often do not arise from the employer’s home country’s laws but rather from the host country’s legislation where the employee intends to work remotely, and employers will need to do their due diligence to understand potential liabilities.
+Employers who have not yet developed formal policies for this class of employees should undertake an audit of any existing arrangements with a focus on compliance and duty of care.
+Compliance issues from international telecommuting most often arise from the legislation of the host country where the employee intends to work remotely, and employers will need to do their due diligence to understand potential risks.

-Cross-border telecommuters may not be provided with specialized international benefits packages intended to cover cross-border risks of injury, illness or death.
-Employees working remotely outside of their home countries are likely to have minimal, if any, health insurance.
-If coverage does exist, it is likely on a reimbursement basis only and may require an employee, or a benevolent employer, to pay significant out-of-pocket or upfront costs before treatment will be offered.
+They may not have a right to access local national health systems, and their home country public or private health insurance may not cover them internationally.
+If coverage does exist, it is likely on a reimbursement basis only and may require an employee—or a benevolent employer—to pay significant out-of-pocket upfront costs before treatment will be offered.

 Likewise, many employer-sponsored life and disability policies require residency in the country in which they were issued, most often a minimum of six months of the year.
 Failure to observe these requirements can result in claims not being paid by an insurer who did not knowingly take on the risk of an employee living and working in another country.
-It is possible, in many cases, to inform the insurer and let them agree to assume the risk of a limited number of remote international workers, but they will likely require details on the individuals, countries, and lengths of residency on an annual basis.
+Some insurers may be willing to assume the risk of a limited number of remote international workers, but they will likely require details on the individuals, countries, and lengths of residency on an annual basis.
 Employers should be sure to have such agreements from the insurer in writing.
 Alternatively, an employer can take out specialized cross-border life and disability policies on behalf of these employees.
-Such policies are not inexpensive and may require full underwriting but may be the only way to secure coverage.
+Such policies tend to be more expensive and may require full underwriting but may be the only way to secure coverage.
 Both solutions present their own administration and cost considerations.

 Host country legislation

-Host country laws may require employers to enroll all employees, including international telecommuters, in local statutory plans such as retirement, workers’ compensation or medical plans.
-Some countries, such as Germany, the UAE or Australia, also require individuals living and working in their country to have a health insurance policy that meets minimum local requirements.
-A host country’s remote working legislation may also apply to cross-border telecommuters which would mandate employers to pay remote work-related expenses including electricity, internet, etc. as required under that local legislation.
-Some countries, such as Mexico and Costa Rica, require all employers to register their remote employees, including cross-border telecommuters, with a state authority (separate from immigration requirements).
+Host country laws may require employers to enroll all employees, including international telecommuters, in local statutory plans that provide retirement, workers’ compensation, medical and risk benefits.
+Some countries (e.g., Germany, the UAE or Australia) also require individuals living and working in their country to have a private health insurance policy that meets minimum local requirements.
+A host country’s legislation that mandates employers to pay remote work-related expenses (electricity, internet, etc.) may also apply to cross-border telecommuters.
+Countries, such as Mexico and Costa Rica, require all employers to register their remote employees, including cross-border telecommuters, with a state authority (separate from immigration requirements).

-When examining an overseas telecommuting request, employers will want to review the host country’s rules to determine whether statutory benefits or allowances need to be provided to the employee in the host country.
+When developing an overseas telecommuting policy and evaluating employee requests, employers will need to determine whether statutory benefits or allowances need to be provided to the employee in any given host country.

-Payroll laws require employers to report and withhold payroll taxes on their employees’ wages including social security contributions, unemployment insurance, etc. The application of payroll laws in many countries is based on where the employee’s services are performed rather than the location of the employer.
-Employers will need to seek the advice of a local legal counsel to ensure compliance with local laws.
+Payroll laws may require employers to report and withhold payroll taxes on their employees’ wages, including social security, unemployment insurance, or other statutory contributions.
+The application of payroll laws in many countries is based on where the employee’s services are performed rather than the location of the employer.

 Social security contributions

 Most countries require an employee working and residing in their country to pay local social security contributions.
-While it is possible to utilize a social security totalization agreement (if one exists between the home and host countries) to seek an exemption, these are not automatically granted and must be applied for.
+While it may be possible to utilize a social security totalization agreement (if one exists between the home and host countries) to seek an exemption, these are not automatically granted and must be applied for.
 They also require active coverage in one of the reciprocal jurisdictions.
-Should an employee fail to do so, there are possible tax liabilities and penalties for the employer.
-Employers may need to investigate this issue before accepting international telecommuters’ requests.
+Should an employee fail to properly manage social security obligations, there could be tax liabilities and penalties for the employer.

 Local employment protections

 In most countries worldwide, some overriding mandatory employment provisions will apply to all employees located in-country, regardless of the parties’ choice to submit the employment contract to the legislation of another country.
-Mandatory local employment protections include working hours, leave policies, health and safety laws, termination laws, etc. Any clause attempting to block the application of local employment protections will not be enforceable (exceptions apply to China, Vietnam, Malaysia, Indonesia and some Arab countries).
-Failure to comply with local employment law is usually subject to a fine (amount varies by country).
+Mandatory local employment protections include working hours, leave policies, health and safety laws, termination laws, etc. With few exceptions, any clause attempting to block the application of local employment protections will not be enforceable.
+Failure to comply with local employment law is usually subject to a fine (amounts vary by country).

 Personal income tax

-Employers should ensure required safeguards are in place to guarantee data protection compliance with local data protection laws, particularly where a teleworker may be storing or processing personally identifiable information.
+Employers should ensure safeguards are in place to guarantee compliance with local data protection laws, particularly where a teleworker may be storing or processing personally identifiable information.